HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 <div class="errata-box" markdown="1">
 **ERRATA (FAQ v.1.5.1, p.
 172 “Large Target”):** “Large Targets do not benefit from partial or full cover.
 In addition, a unit can draw a line of sight to a Large Target over or through another unit, and vice versa, provided that unit is not also a Large Target.
 Finally, a unit that shoots at a Large Target can shoot with one additional rank.
 For example, a unit armed with crossbows can shoot with its first two ranks when shooting at a Large Target, or with its first three if also standing on a hill.”

 *REGLA ORIGINAL (Rulebook p.
-172):* “**Large Target**
-Monstrous creatures tower above the battlefield, visible to all for leagues around.
+172 Large Target): Monstrous creatures tower above the battlefield, visible to all for leagues around.
 Enemy models never suffer To-Hit modifiers for full or partial cover when shooting at models with this special rule.
-In addition, a model can draw a line of sight to a model with this special rule over or through other models, and vice versa.”
+In addition, a model can draw a line of sight to a model with this special rule over or through other models, and vice versa.”*
 </div>

 Los **Large Targets** siguen sin beneficiarse de cobertura, y sin que nada bloquee la línea de visión (salvo otro objetivo grande).
 Pero el gran cambio es ahora los enemigos **sólo** obtienen **una fila extra de disparo** contra ellos.
 Primer gatorrazo a los bloques de arqueros con envenenados y primera ventaja que ganan los monstruos grandotes.